Gene Stallings

-Eugene Clifton Stallings Jr. (born March 2, 1935) is a retired American football player and coach.
+Eugene Clifton Stallings Jr. (born March 2, 1935) is an American former football player and coach.
 He played college football at Texas A&M University (1954–1956), where he was one of the "Junction Boys", and later served as the head coach at his alma mater from 1965 to 1971.
 Stallings was also the head coach of the St. Louis/Phoenix Cardinals of the National Football League (NFL) (1986–1989) and at the University of Alabama (1990–1996).
 Stallings' 1992 Alabama team completed a 13–0 season with a win in the Sugar Bowl over Miami and was named the consensus national champion.
 Stallings was also a member of the Board of Regents of the Texas A&M University System.
 He was inducted into the College Football Hall of Fame as a coach on July 16, 2011.

-Early years and playing career
+Early life

 Stallings was born in Paris, Texas.
 He attended Paris High School, where he played end as a sophomore alongside future National Football League (NFL) star, Raymond Berry.
 During his junior and senior year, Stallings was the captain of the football, basketball, and golf teams.
 He was recruited to Texas A&M University to play college football by then-head coach Raymond George.

+College career

 At Texas A&M, Stallings was a member of the famed Junction Boys under head coach Bear Bryant.
 In 1956, he helped the team finish 9–0–1 and capture its first Southwest Conference championship since 1939.
 Stallings received his Bachelor of Physical Education degree from Texas A&M in 1957.

 Coaching career

-Assistant at Alabama
+Assistant coach

+In 1957, Stallings was the freshman coach for his alma mater, Texas A&M.

-In 1958, Stallings joined Bear Bryant's original staff at the University of Alabama as a defensive assistant.
-He was on hand for two of Alabama's national championship seasons, in 1961 and 1964.
+In 1958, Stallings rejoined Bear Bryant at the University of Alabama, this time as the ends coach.
+He was on hand for two of Alabama's national championship seasons: 1961 and 1964.
+He was promoted to defensive secondary coach in 1961.
+The following year he was named defensive coordinator, and in 1964 he added the title of assistant head coach.

 Texas A&M

 Shortly after helping Alabama win the 1964 national title, Stallings was named the head coach of his alma mater, Texas A&M, at the age of 29.
 He coached the Aggies for seven seasons compiling a record of 27–45–1.
-During his tenure, the Aggies won the Southwest Conference in 1967, Stallings' only winning season at A&M. At the end of that season Stallings led Texas A&M to a victory over Alabama and mentor Bear Bryant in the Cotton Bowl.
+During his tenure, the Aggies won the Southwest Conference in 1967, Stallings' only winning season at A&M. At the end of that season Stallings led Texas A&M to a victory over Alabama and mentor Bear Bryant in the Cotton Bowl, a victory where Bryant carried Stallings off the field.
 With the university only recently going co-ed, its military focus and the ongoing war in Vietnam, A&M struggled to recruit against its Southwest Conference rivals.
 He was fired at A&M following the 1971 season.

 Dallas Cowboys

 In 1972, Stallings joined the staff of the Dallas Cowboys as Tom Landry's secondary coach.
-He remained with the Cowboys for 14 seasons, and helped them win Super Bowl XII.
+He remained with the Cowboys for 14 seasons and helped them win Super Bowl XII.